seifferth/mbat/readme.md

 # ~/.config/mbat/mbat.conf for specific configuration.

 [DEFAULT]
-    # Uncomment and adjust these lines to run a filter on the plain
+    # Uncomment and adjust these lines to run a filter on the
-    # text of outgoing emails.
-This allows convenient sending of
+    # plain text of outgoing emails.
+This allows convenient
-    # text/plain and text/html multipart messages by simply writing
+    # sending of text/plain and text/html multipart messages
-    # the body in markdown.
+    # by simply writing the body in markdown.
   ; use_alt_html_filter = false
   ; alt_html_filter = pandoc -f html -t markdown

 [account.myself]
-    # Every account that is to be used for sending emails needs to be
+    # Every account that is to be used for sending emails
-    # configured in its own section.
-The section name does not matter.
+    # needs to be configured in its own section.
+The section
-    # There needs to be some section containing a valid from_address,
+    # name does not matter.
+There needs to be some section
-    # however.
-Only the address part is matched.
-Specifying a display
+    # containing a valid from_address, however.
+Only the
+    # address part is matched.
+Specifying a display name is
-    # name is optional and doesn't change program behaviour.
+    # optional and doesn't change program behaviour.
     from_address = My Self <my@self.net>
     sendmail = sendmail -t
-    post_sendmail = notmuch insert --folder=Sent -inbox -unread +sent
+    post_sendmail = notmuch insert -inbox -unread +sent
 ```

 There are also two optional configuration files for `mbat.template`